 • Loves having attention on them.
 Like you suggest getting a pet and someone has to feed it and they go “Oh man!
 Why is everyone looking at me!?”
 Games like duck, duck goose feel deeply satisfying to them at this age, where THEY are picked as the “goose”

 • Very self aware of the activities they are doing.
 Like “Hey dad.
 Come work on this drawing with me.
 Let’s add more detail.”
 Or they say something like, “I like mystery stories.
 They help train my brain.”
 Or they slyly tell you, as if it’s a scandal, “Last night I read a book in my bed!”
 Or they matter of factly tell you what they are scared of and what gives them nightmares.
-It’s as if they can get outside of their body and look in at what they are doing and they are evaluating it.
+It’s as if they can get outside of their body and look in at what they are doing and they are evaluating it, in a plain, objective manner.

-• Constantly thinking in terms of proportions.
+• They can and even might often think in terms of proportions.
 Like, “I think I got three times taller since last year” or “A rocket could go around the world in one day and get to Atlanta in 4 seconds.”
-The details might be wrong but the sense of scale is right.
+The details might be wrong, but the sense of scale is right.

 • Capable of unit conversions.
 Such as, if there are one million raindrops per second, how many are there per minute?